In This Hub:

 People flocked to the Gracie Jujitsu Academy(s), other so-called "Brazilian" Jujitsu schools and Val Tudo institutes to fill this hole in their training.
 And this is a good thing, as knowing how to grapple is a useful skill.

 You will notice, however, their reputation made, the Gracies withdrew from the later UFC events.
-We can safely assume that by that time, Northern Hemisphere fighters had begun to watch tapes, study their moves to discover ways to counter what had at first flummoxed them.
+We can safely assume that by that time, Northern Hemisphere fighters had begun to watch tapes, study their moves to discover ways to counter ... what had, at first, flummoxed them.
 A point proven by the fact that later UFC champs had names like Shamrock and Severson instead of Gracie.

 In short, both the shock -- and the new -- had worn off and people once again remembered that grappling was an issue to be dealt with.

 This is not to disparage the Gracies, they are fine athletes and, in their time, they ruled the ring.
 But, as they introduced a new and evolutionary change to sports fighting, other people have continued to evolve and introduce new developments -- including ways to counter their changes.
 Thus is the cycle of the martial arts, they is always changing and evolving to meet "new" influences.
+And thus were 'born' mixed martial arts.

 It is never static, it is always changing.
 And sometimes what is "new" is something that is actually old, but left behind because people had found a counter way back then.
 Often until the counter is "rediscovered" this will create the latest fad in martial arts training.